omgnetwork/ewallet/README.md

 ### HTTP-RPC WEB APIs

-If you wish to use the HTTP-RPC web APIs directly, here are the Swagger specifications containing all the available endpoints and how to interact with them.
+If you wish to use the HTTP-RPC web APIs directly, here are the OpenAPI specifications containing all the available endpoints and how to interact with them.
 You can access those interactive documentations on any running eWallet application, including the ones you deploy yourself!
 The eWallet API docs live under `/api/swagger` and the Admin API ones under `/admin/api/swagger`.

 - [eWallet API](https://ewallet.demo.omisego.io/api/swagger)
 - [Admin API](https://ewallet.demo.omisego.io/admin/api/swagger)